-Push Pull Cable
+Push Pull Cables

-The action push pull cables provide makes them useful as replacements in hydraulic, pneumatic and electrical control systems for such varied industries as aerospace, marine, electrical, manufacturing, oil and gas, automation and more.
-Common applications for these control units range from automotive seat releases, throttle controls and even airplane wing flaps.
-Some controls are obvious and visible as in standard push lawn mowers, while others are concealed by surrounding equipment as well as protective casings or sheaths.
+The action push pull cables make them useful as replacements in hydraulic, pneumatic and electrical control systems for such varied industries as aerospace, marine, electrical, manufacturing, oil and gas, automation and more.
+Common applications for these control units include automotive seat releases, throttle controls, and even airplane wing flaps.
+Some controls are obvious and visible, as in standard push lawn mowers, while others are concealed by surrounding equipment, as well as protective casings or sheaths.

 In addition to possible casing, push-pull cables have three basic components.
 The most basic elements are known as filaments.
 These are cold drawn rods of metal that are relatively small in diameter.
 Two or more of these units twisted or braided together compose a group of wires known as a strand, the second major component.
 Finally, these strands are wrapped in a helical pattern around the core.
-Though the core may be made of fibrous materials or woven components, solid metal or rubber cores are preferable for pushing applications as they offer greater stability and force.
+Though the core may be made of fibrous materials or woven components, solid metal or rubber cores are preferable for pushing applications, as they offer greater stability and force.

 Whether hidden or exposed, wire fittings and terminals are commonly added to one or both ends of the cables for easy attachment and connection points.
 Eyes, clamps, slips, forks, and pins are often hardwired into the end point for security, though tool kits are sometimes available and allow greater versatility of a given push-pull component.
 Completed assemblies offer a reliable means of motion transmission between two fixed points or points that change their positions relative to one another.